OLZDev/_OLZComputerTweaks/README.md

 # _OLZComputerTweaks
 ## PC Tweaks menu by: _OLZ (me)

 This is a PC Tweaks menu.
-This menu allows you to do the following:
+This menu allows you to do complicated or very basic things with windows that would usually take more time if done through, say a settings menu.

-1. FlushDNS

-2. Restart PC

-3. Restart Explorer.exe

-4. View Credits

-5. Re-install Program

-6: Tasklist

-7: Shutdown PC

-8: Enable RTP

-9: Diable RTP

-etc.
+It also allows you to program your own functions if you understand the Batch Script Language.
+Because the program is 100% open-source, meaning all of the code is public and anyone with at least a few brain cells can access it and make changes to **THE VERSION THEY HAVE NOT THE GITHUB**.

 # DOWNLOAD